JohnRazonado/2ndYear-CVSU-Notes/(GNED 04) Kasaysayan sa Pilipinas/Pilipinas - Kontrobersyal na Isyu.md

 - last Bonifacio residence mentioned in the sources is actually on one long street today that used to be separate streets in 19th century, Trozo -- Calle Magdalena according to Oryang but 73 San Jose according to Valenzuela.55 Carmen Guerrero Nakpil, Chairman of the Manila Historical Commission plans to place markers on these sites to give people in the area a sense of history and give modern Filipinos a link to the past.
 - Could we say that Bonifacio was yesterday's Yuppie?
 What if Bonifacio wanted to evade the authorities who kept watch over his activities?
 From 1893 to August 1896 Bonifacio lived in about a dozen different places.
 Whatever his reasons, Bonifacio was an NPA.
 He had No Permanent Address

+1. Bernabe Bonifacio, age 36, tailor, married (probable wife Rafaela Uy Tangco, age 29, cigarrera).

+2. Dionicio Bonifacio, age 26 or 36, married carrocero, probable wife Francisca Hilario, age 35 cigarrera.
+They had a son Telesforo age six.
+In another vecindario entry the same Dionisio Bonifacio's age is given as 35 his occupation tendero.
+He is still married to Francisca Hilario age 37 cigarrera but now with two children Telesforo four and Marcela, three.

+3. Geronima Bonifacio, 24, cigarrera.

+Where on earth was Andres Bonifacio?
+Did he really come from Tondo?
+What if he was registered in another suburb of Manila?
+Maybe he was a temporary resident of Tondo?
+Temporary residents are not registered in the vecindarios anyway.
+Maybe the person assigned to collect from Bonifacio was afraid of our hero?
+Maybe the collector pocketed Bonifacio's tax?
+Maybe the collector was delinquent, negligent or all of the above?
+If Bonifacio was indeed a resident of Tondo, why was he not enrolled for the head tax among the naturales in Tondo?
+The bottom line is -- if Bonifacio did not pay his taxes, he did not have a cedula.
+If he didn't have a cedula, what did he tear up during the famous Cry of Balintawak or Pugad Lawin?

 #### Pagkakaintindi
 Nagkaroon sila Bonifacio at Oryang ng anak na nagngangalang Bonifacio Jr..
 Sa kasamaang palad ay namatay ito sa tigdas.
 Maraming nilipatan na mga bahay ang pamilyang Bonifacio dahil simula 1893 hanggang Agosto 1896 ay nakatira siya sa isang dosenang lugar.
 Kung ano man ang rason ay siya ay walang permanenteng address o NPA.